-One of our current advisory services clients came to us over a year ago with a problem we at the Center for Disaster Philanthropy could solve.
-Our client, an insurance carrier, wanted to become a more educated and sophisticated disaster grantmaker.
-With a considerable disaster budget already approved by the corporate foundation board, our client wanted to clearly articulate when, where, and how they would award grants.
+The Westfield Insurance Foundation came to us over a year ago with a problem we at the Center for Disaster Philanthropy could solve.
+They wanted to become a more educated and sophisticated disaster grantmaker.
+With a considerable disaster budget already approved by the corporate foundation board, the foundation wanted to clearly articulate when, where, and how they would award grants.

-Since we shared a love of food and cooking with our client, we quickly landed on a cooking metaphor to guide our work.
-The CDP team would help our new colleagues move from making scrambled eggs to creating a soufflé.
+Since we shared a love of food and cooking with the foundation team, we quickly landed on a cooking metaphor to guide our work.
+The CDP team would help our foundation colleagues move from making scrambled eggs to creating a soufflé.
 The process involved three important phases.

 1. Analyze Current Program

-We began by carefully analyzing the grants that the insurance company had made to disasters over the past five years, reviewing their grantmaking policies and procedures, understanding their grant guidelines and applications, and learning their corporate foundation culture.
+We began by carefully analyzing the grants that the Westfield Insurance Foundation had made to disasters over the past five years, reviewing their grantmaking policies and procedures, understanding their grant guidelines and applications, and learning their corporate foundation culture.

 2. Define Strategic Objectives

 The second phase of our work focused on definitions: Which disasters should they focus on?
 When should a grant be made?
 What were the geographies that were in-bounds?
 What were those that were out of bounds?
 These questions, and many more guided our efforts.
 And, as I learned through my time working at the Bill & Melinda Gates Foundation, it is equally important to know what you DO NOT fund as it is to articulate what you DO fund.

 Our work then narrowed down even further as we carefully identified the issues that would be the best ‘fit’ for the foundation with high impact potential on a disaster context and a discrete set of potential grantees with whom we will be making introductions and forging partnerships.

 We continue to support the foundation every month.
 We track domestic disasters in their geographic catchment area, identify potential grantees, and help shepherd disaster grants through their foundation pipeline.